 Description

-**Attention Pizza Fans**: My pizza cookbook, Pizza Night, is now available for pre-order.
-Get your copy here: Pizza Night.
+**Attention Pizza Fans**: My pizza cookbook is here!
+Get your copy: Pizza Night.

 If you love pan pizza with an irresistible cheese frico crust, you will love this Detroit-style pizza recipe.
 The base is very similar to focaccia, light and airy in texture but sturdy enough to sustain a blanket of cheese, sauce, pickled jalapeños, and cup-and-char pepperoni.
 A parbake will ensure everything bakes evenly and will help create a dramatic cheese frico crust.